-The Director has reviewed the cash flow projections for next 12 months from the date of signing of these accounts.
+The Director has reviewed the cash flow projections for at least 12 months from the approval of the financial statements.
 Based on these projections and the commitment of the parent company to invest in the Company, should investment be needed, the Director has a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 The Director has also considered the external factors and does not believe it will have any significant impact on the business and operations.
 Accordingly, the Director continues to adopt the going concern basis of accounting in preparing the annual financial statements.